HD60Hz/squad-lab1-store/README.md

     ...
 ```

-That's it !
+That's it!
 Let's remove any inventory file left and run storify

 Result:
 <pre>